COMCIFS/cif_ed/docs/recommendations.md

-_Text below this line added 2024-07-25 in tentative anticipation of new items that would provide extensions to the imgCIF dictionary (i.e. raw data definitions)_
+_Text below this line added 2024-07-25 in tentative anticipation of new items that would provide extensions to the imgCIF dictionary (i.e. raw data definitions).
+These suggestions are currently not under active consideration_

 ## Per-frame information